Opinion: The New York Knicks Should Sign LiAngelo Ball

-The New York Knicks defeated the Houston Rockets 106-99 in Texas on Saturday night to improve to 9-7 in their first 16 games.
+The New York Knicks fell to the Chicago Bulls in Illinois on Sunday 109-103 to fall to 9-8 in their first 17 games of the 2021-22 season.

 After making the playoffs last season for the first time since 2013, the Knicks are once again a good team.